temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 #### tctl

-Once the Codec Server is started, provide the exposed endpoint to tctl using the `--codec_endpoint` global option.
+After the Codec Server is started, provide the exposed endpoint to tctl using the `--codec_endpoint` global option.

-For example, if you are running your Codec Server locally and expose port 8888 as your endpoint, you can run the following command to see the decoded output of "yourWorkflow" Workflow Execution in the Namespace "yourNamespace".
+For example, if you are running your Codec Server locally and expose port 8888 as your endpoint, you can run the following command to see the decoded output of the Workflow Execution "yourWorkflow" in the Namespace "yourNamespace".

 ```bash
 tctl --codec-endpoint "http://localhost:8888" --namespace "yourNamespace" workflow show --workflow-id "yourWorkflow"  --run-id "<yourRunId>" --output "table"